 As the Assistant Dean and Director of Service and Social Innovation at Grinnell College Susan is responsible for identifying, aligning, and supporting socially-just and mutually beneficial campus-community partnerships.
 Prior to beginning work at Grinnell College in 2011, Susan provided direct spiritual care services for hospice and hospice patients of many different religious and spiritual backgrounds.
 Now as our board president, Susan is excited to work with LFC as it aims to increase the opportunities all community members have to connect with local farmers, enjoy fresh, healthy food, expand cooking skills, and gain knowledge about nutrition.

-Monica St. Angelo - Treasurer
+Monica St. Angelo - Secretary

 Monica has been involved with multiple organizations in the Grinnell community.
 Many community members know her as the peaceful yoga and fitness instructor and owner of Locally Grown Yoga.
 In addition to working with local organizations, she also enjoys cooking, reading, and outdoor activities.
 Monica cares deeply about the state and quality of food production in our country, including the environmental and health impacts.
 As the Local Foods Connection board treasurer she looks forward to working with the team to get more healthy foods to those in need in our community.

-Jessica Robeson - Secretary
+Jessica Robeson - treasurer

 Jessica began her connection to LFC when she was a student at the University of Iowa.
 Her current job as a Banker at Lincoln Savings Bank in Grinnell has helped her achieve skills such as grant writing, accounting and fundraising.
 Jessica is excited to reunite with LFC in this role and looks forward to creating positive opportunities in the Grinnell Community.